-There is always an expectation from the Nature and the “God”.
+There is always an expectation from the Nature and an imaginary “God”.
 The expectations are categorized.
-A long as what we consider as good is encountered, there is no suffering.
+As long as what we consider as good is encountered, there is no suffering.
 As soon as our experience matches expectation under the “Bad” category – we suffer almost automatically.

 The mapping of what we perceive and encounter and how we act or feel is baked into us as our instincts.
 This baggage of the past – comprising of entire human-kind, perhaps existential history, is used to create newer or reinforce earlier mappings.

-Suffering and Joy keep alternating because we keep comparing every moment – unique as it is to a predetermined standard and a past map.
-A map that is of mind… and of the past.
-Insufficient and incapable of predicting the present moment.
+Suffering and Joy keep alternating because we keep comparing every moment – unique as it is - to a predetermined standard and a past map.
+A map that is of the mind… and of the past.
+Insufficient and incapable of meeting the present moment.